harishappana-git/vmss-node/README.md

 ## GitHub Actions CI/CD pipeline

-The workflow in `.github/workflows/terraform.yml` implements a two-stage pipeline:
+The workflow in `.github/workflows/terraform.yml` implements an environment-aware pipeline:

-- **validate** (PRs & pushes): checks formatting, initializes the backend, and runs `terraform validate` and `terraform plan`.
-Plans run using federated identity with the Azure service principal configured via GitHub secrets.
+- **validate** (PRs & pushes): checks formatting and runs `terraform validate`.
+- **plan** (PRs & pushes): executes `terraform init` and `terraform plan` separately for the `dev` and `prod` configurations so reviewers can compare the changes that will land in each environment.
+- **apply-dev** (main branch only): applies the configuration to the dev environment as soon as changes reach `main`.
-- **apply** (main branch only): runs after `validate` passes and requires the `production` environment approval if enabled in the repository.
-It applies the configuration automatically using the same backend and variable file.
+- **promote-prod** (main branch only): waits for a manual approval on the protected `production` environment and then applies the configuration with the prod variables and backend.
+This enables the "deploy to dev, validate, then promote to prod" flow requested.

-Because the workflow references `environments/dev/backend.hcl` and `environments/dev/terraform.tfvars`, each environment can have its own directory with tailored `backend.hcl` and `terraform.tfvars` files.
-This pattern mirrors many enterprise setups where each workspace or stage has isolated state and configuration.
+Because the workflow references the files in `environments/<env>/`, each environment can have its own backend settings, state file, and input variables while reusing the same Terraform code.

 ### Required GitHub configuration

-1. Configure an environment named `production` (or change the workflow) with required approvers if you want manual gates before apply.
+1. Configure two GitHub environments named `dev` and `production`.
+Add required approvers to `production` to enforce manual gates before prod apply.
+(Optional) add approvers to `dev` if you want to pause dev applies as well.
 2. Add the following secrets to the repository or organization:

    - `ARM_CLIENT_ID`